Are you board ready? Are you ready to ask questions, provide your ideas, perspective and experience?

 Supporting the community in other ways

-Whilst joining a WA government board or committee is one way of contributing to the community, you may also wish to consider joining a not-for-profit board.
-There are many not-for-profit organisations that play a valuable role in enhancing the lives of West Australians, with some working with the WA Government to provide important services.
+There are many Not-for-Profit organisations that play a valuable role in enhancing the lives of Western Australians, with some working with the WA Government to provide important services.
 These boards also require passionate and skilled board members to help guide them to success.
-You may wish to contact a not-for-profit board in your areas of interest to see if they have any upcoming board vacancies.

 For more information and resources for boards and board members, see the Public Sector Commission’s website.